Some people wonder why we go through so much “trouble” to do a baptism. If it’s not necessary for salvation, what's the big deal?

 I want to be baptized!
 What now?

-- Stop by the Connect Center on Sunday to speak to someone about your baptism, or call the pastoral office Monday-Thursday at 816-353-1994.
+- Get details.
+Stop by the Connect Center on Sunday to speak to someone about your baptism, request more information online, or call the pastoral office Monday-Thursday at 816-353-1994.

-- Once your baptism schedule is set, invite family and friends to this special day!
+- Invite someone.
+Once your baptism is scheduled, invite family and friends to this special day!

-- Continue growing by registering for the next Starting Point class or joining a LifeGroup.
+- Continue growing.
+Register for the next Starting Point class and find a weekly LifeGroup.